Complete Guide to Oversized & Overweight Permits in the USA

 The motor carrier must be properly registered as per state and federal regulations.

 For example, in Utah, vehicles must be registered per state codes, and the motor carrier must fulfill financial responsibility obligations under federal regulations, including Unified Carrier Registration (UCR) and Hazardous Material Regulations when applicable.
+This registration ensures accountability and legal authorization for heavy transport operations.

 Driver Qualifications and Licensing